Taiwanese President Warns at IPAC Summit of Chinese Regime’s Expanding Authoritarianism

 This year marks the first time the annual event was held in Taiwan.

-“China’s outward expansion of authoritarianism is evident through its military intimidation of neighboring countries, and through tactics including diplomatic suppression, economic coercion, cyberattacks, and the spreading of disinformation,” Mr. Lai said.
+“China’s outward expansion of authoritarianism is evident through its military intimidation of neighboring countries and through tactics including diplomatic suppression, economic coercion, cyberattacks, and the spreading of disinformation,” Mr. Lai said.
 “Their continuously escalating gray-zone aggression undermines regional peace and stability.”

 The Chinese Communist Party (CCP) has been targeting Taiwan with gray-zone warfare, such as flying warplanes near the island, in an attempt to put pressure on the island’s democratically elected government and military.
 Ultimately, the Chinese regime wants to take over Taiwan, a de facto independent nation, either through peaceful means or military actions.

-Days after Mr. Lai took office in May, the CCP launched what it called “punishment” military drills encircling Taiwan, which prompted the U.S. State Department to issue a statement expressing concerns.
+Days after Mr. Lai took office in May, the CCP launched what it called “punishment” military drills encircling Taiwan, which prompted the State Department to issue a statement expressing concerns.

 “Given our strategic position in the first island chain, Taiwan stands on the frontline of the democratic world,” Mr. Lai said.
 “We are determined to defend our democracy, and we are firmly committed to working together to maintain regional peace.”